Long-range one-dimensional internal diffusion-limited aggregation: Introduction and main results

 \subsection{Diffusion-generated growth}

 Internal diffusion-limited aggregation (IDLA) is a discrete-time stochastic growth model on an infinite graph driven by a sequence of random walks, dispatched one after another from a common site (the germ of the aggregate), with each walker expanding the aggregate by the addition of the first site the walker visits outside the current aggregate.
-The model was introduced by Diaconis \& Fulton~\cite{df} in the case where the driving random walk is simple symmetric random walk (SSRW) on $\Z^d$.
+The model was introduced independently by Meakin \& Deutch~\cite{md} and by Diaconis \& Fulton~\cite{df} in the case where the driving random walk is simple symmetric random walk (SSRW) on $\Z^d$.

-Lawler, Bramson \& Griffeath~\cite{lbg} proved that the long-time shape of the aggregate generated by SSRW on $\Z^d$ converges to a sphere.
-More recently, a rich picture concerning fluctuations around the limit shape for $d \geq 2$ has been revealed~\cite{ag1,ag2,jls1,jls2,jls3} (it was already observed in~\cite[pp.~107--8]{df} and~\cite[p.~2118]{lbg} that in $d=1$ the fluctuations of the process can be described via Friedman's urn).
+Lawler, Bramson \& Griffeath~\cite{lbg} proved that the long-time shape of the aggregate generated by SSRW on $\Z^d$ converges to a ball.
+More recently, after important early work of Lawler~\cite{lawler}, a rich picture concerning sub-diffusive fluctuations around the limit shape for $d \geq 2$ has been revealed~\cite{ag1,ag2,jls1,jls2,jls3} (it was already observed in~\cite[pp.~107--8]{df} and~\cite[p.~2118]{lbg} that in $d=1$ the fluctuations of the process can be described via Friedman's urn).

 The terminology ``internal'' refers to the fact that the successive walkers are dispatched from inside the current cluster, in contrast to classical DLA~\cite{ws}, in which they are dispatched ``from infinity''.
 We refer the readers to \cite{Sava-Huss2021} for a survey and comparison of the two different DLA models.
 One major difference between these two models is that the IDLA models exhibit regularity in their asymptotic behaviour, for example in $\Z^d, \, d \ge 2$ the limit shape is a Euclidean ball; whereas the shapes generated by classical DLA models appear to be highly irregular and display fractal structure, although mathematical results are scarce (see \cite{Kesten1987,Sava-Huss2021,ws}). \emph{Long-range} classical DLA models have been studied in~\cite{bpp,amir1,amir2,amir3}, driven by random walks that are allowed jumps beyond nearest-neighbours.